tancheff/interactive-content/EN/08-For-Loop/01-Revision.md

 [slide]
 # Revision
-Before proceeding ahead, let's remind ourselves about the program concepts and techniques that we have learned in the last session.
+Before proceeding ahead, let's remind ourselves about the program concepts and techniques that we have learned in the last session. askdjhglauskhdgliuahshgiuasd

 # Nested Conditions
 ```java